intuition-dev/mbCLIx/docsSrc/src/amp.md

         style(amp-boilerplate='').
             body{-webkit-animation:-amp-start 8s steps(1,end) 0s 1 normal both;-moz-animation:-amp-start 8s steps(1,end) 0s 1 normal both;-ms-animation:-amp-start 8s steps(1,end) 0s 1 normal both;animation:-amp-start 8s steps(1,end) 0s 1 normal both}@-webkit-keyframes -amp-start{from{visibility:hidden}to{visibility:visible}}@-moz-keyframes -amp-start{from{visibility:hidden}to{visibility:visible}}@-ms-keyframes -amp-start{from{visibility:hidden}to{visibility:visible}}@-o-keyframes -amp-start{from{visibility:hidden}to{visibility:visible}}@keyframes -amp-start{from{visibility:hidden}to{visibility:visible}}

+### Custom scripts in the AMP pages

+Note that no custom script is supported in the AMP page.
+The whole point of AMP is to only allow a subset of web technologies to stop your page being slow.

+Javascript is often the cause of slow websites and so AMP pages do not allow them (except for the AMP scripts themselves), though they've tried to fill in the gap this leaves with amp components which are specially written to not be slow.

 ### Body

 In `body` tag almost all regular html tags are supported except for certain tags, such as the `img` tag, are replaced with equivalent or slightly enhanced custom AMP HTML tags, eg: `blog/blog/post-*/layout-single-m.pug`: